ferdotdeb/LinuxWizards/README.md

 ### `softwareWizard.sh`

 This script automates the installation of essential software for developers.
-It handles `apt` packages and third-party applications like Google Chrome, Visual Studio Code, and Docker.
+It handles `apt` packages (vim, neovim, vlc, git, fastfetch, openssh-client, solaar, curl, wget) and third-party applications like Google Chrome and Visual Studio Code.

 ### `gitWizard.sh`